Last Updated on

 - Refrigerate until needed.

 I chose the Heinz Unfiltered Apple Cider Vinegar for my salad dressing because I wanted to enjoy the properties of unfiltered apple cider vinegar.
 Unfiltered apple cider vinegar still contains the “mother” of the vinegar – a compound created naturally during vinegar’s fermentation process.
 The mother of vinegar helps to improve your immune system and helps you stay healthy.
-It will loose many of its health properties when it is cooked so I like to use it in recipes that I am not heating like this salad dressing.
+It will lose many of its health properties when it is cooked so I like to use it in recipes that I am not heating like this salad dressing.
 For more Heinz Vinegar ideas, follow them on Pinterest and try a few more of their recipes.
 If you have traditional Heinz Apple Cider Vinegar, try my homemade barbecue sauce recipe.

 Here are a few more homemade salad dressings you can try.
+What types of salad dressing do you like?